flybywiresim/aircraft/fbw-common/src/systems/instruments/src/EFB/Localization/README.md

 - [Development Process](#development-process)
 - [Build Process](#build-process)
 - [Updating the Source File](#update-source-file)
   OBS:

 <span style="color: red">
-fylPad Localization files are now in the fbw-common EFB section The localization files for the flyPad are now in the fbw-common EFB section.
+Aircraft locpak localization is still in the aircraft (A32NX and eventually in the A380X) folder.
-The process is the same as described here.
-The only difference is the path to the localization files.
-The path is `fbw-a32nx/src/localization/flypad` instead of `fbw-a32nx/src/localization/a32nx`.
+The folder is `fbw-a32nx/src/localization`.
 </span>

 ## Development Process